Netflix/falcor/documentation/jsongraph.md

 ### Atom

-An Atom is a JSON object with a “$type” key that has a value of “atom” and a ”value” key that contains a JSON value.
+An Atom is a JSON object with a "$type" key that has a value of "atom" and a "value" key that contains a JSON value.

 ~~~js
 { $type: "atom", value: ['en', 'fr'] }